 Sometimes you want the deal to fall apart.
 As an agent you do not want a call months after closing with your client upset with all the issues showing up in their new home.
 Some agents want the inspector to "take it easy" on the inspection.
 My answer to this is, NO!
 I will do my job regardless what the agent wants.
 We are working together to make sure our common client gets the best deal, and has the best understanding of what they are buying.
 Go back #2 if you are concerned with the report scaring your client away.
 If they do get scared and walk away consider it a blessing that you avoided that call months from now.
 Also look at #4.

 Find an inspector that understands how to communicate to the client.
 Just because we find issues in the home doesn't mean that we should scare the client.
 Some issues are severe and there should be a sense of urgency in addressing them.
 However, some issues are minor and to be expected.
 Having an inspector who will communicate the issues, but not add a level of fear is important.
 A hairline crack in the drywall could be due to some settlement, but it doesn't mean the house is falling in.
 The good news is that we understand this and we can make sure we communicate properly with the client about the issues.

 Contact us today to set up your pre-listing or buyer inspection!
-Call us at 762-525-0263 or fill out the request form here.
+Call or text us at 470-472-4663 or fill out the request form here.